polywc/polywc-parallel-coordinates/README.md

     > cd bower_components\polywc-parallel-coordinates

-7. Check that everything work as expected by running the file demo\index.html in a web server container.
+7. Check that everything work as expected by running the file demo\index.html in a web server container (or from PHPStorm) editor.